sys4-fr/sys4_quests/README.md

 * /lqg [group index]   : Display groups of quests or display quests of a group if group index is given as argument.
 * /iquest "quest_name" : Display infos of the quest.
 * /fquest "quest_name" : Force an active quest to be immediately finished.
-* /itemqq "item"       : Display the quest to finish which unlock the item.
+* /itemqq "item"       : Display the quest to finish which unlock this item.
-* /getcraft "item"     : Display craft recipes of the item.
+* /getcraft "item"     : Display craft recipes of this item.